 Figuring the Foreign Earned Income Exclusion

-A common misconception about the foreign earned income exclusion is that it is exempt income not reportable on a US tax return.
-In fact, only a qualifying individual with qualifying income may elect to exclude foreign earned income, and the qualifying exclusion applies only if a tax return is filed and the income is reported.
+A common misconception about the foreign earned income exclusion is that it is exempt income not reportable on a U.S. tax return.
+In fact, only a qualifying individual with qualifying income may elect to exclude foreign earned income, and the qualifying exclusion applies only if the qualifying individual files a tax return and reports the income.

 Limit on Excludable Amount

-Starting with the 2006 tax year, the foreign earned income exclusion amount is adjusted annually for inflation.
-For tax year 2011, the maximum foreign earned income exclusion is up to $92,900 per qualifying person.
-If married and both individuals work abroad and both meet either the bona fide residence test or the physical presence test, each one can choose the foreign earned income exclusion.
-Together, they can exclude as much as $185,800 for the 2011 tax year.
+The foreign earned income exclusion amount is adjusted annually for inflation.
+For tax year 2014, the maximum foreign earned income exclusion is up to $99,200 per qualifying person.
+If the individuals are married and both work abroad and meet either the bona fide residence test or the physical presence test, each one can choose the foreign earned income exclusion.
+Together, they can exclude as much as $198,400 for the 2014 tax year.

-In addition, starting with the 2006 tax year, the amount of qualified housing expenses eligible for the housing exclusion and housing deduction is also limited.
+In addition, the amount of qualified housing expenses eligible for the housing exclusion and housing deduction is also limited.
 The limitation on housing expenses is generally 30% of the maximum foreign earned income exclusion.
-For the 2011 tax year, the housing amount limitation is $27,870.
+For the 2014 tax year, the housing amount limitation is $29,760.
 However, the limit will vary depending upon the location of the qualifying individual’s foreign tax home and the number of qualifying days in the tax year.

 The foreign earned income exclusion is limited to the actual foreign earned income minus the foreign housing exclusion.
 Therefore, to exclude a foreign housing amount, the qualifying individual must first figure the foreign housing exclusion before determining the amount for the foreign earned income exclusion.